vkottler/userfs/README.md

   -C DIR, --dir DIR   execute from a specific directory

 commands:
-  {fetch,build,noop}  set of available commands
+  {build,fetch,noop}  set of available commands
-    fetch             attempt to obtain some software from the internet build             attempt to build a software project from its sources noop              command stub (does nothing)
+    build             attempt to build a software project from its sources fetch             attempt to obtain some software from the internet noop              command stub (does nothing)

 ```